randycoulman/DoubleAgents/README.md

   Only the first `BurnNotice` will be reported.
 All cleanup actions will be performed even if a `BurnNotice` is raised, and even if a cleanup action raises an exception.
 This method should be called from the `tearDown` of your test class.
+If your `tearDown` method performs other actions that might fail, it is recommended that you use an `#ensure:` block to guarantee that `Agency class>>tearDown` is sent in all cases.

 * `Agency class>>setUp` verifies that the `Agency` was torn down correctly by the last test that used it.
 If not, a `BurnNotice`